 If you feel very frustrated and need to let off some steam, go ahead and do that.
 Talk to a friend, complain, crib about it, or scream at the top of your lungs if it makes you happy.
 Don’t coop up your frustrations if they’re grating you, because it’s not healthy to do so.
 It’s like putting the lid on a pot of boiling water – the heat and pressure will only increase.
 No sooner will it explode, and you don’t want to explode in anger!

-Venting may temporarily relieve yourself, but it’s not going to solve the problem ultimately.
-You don’t want to be one of those energy vampires stuck in his/her negative vortexes.
-It’s also not good for your soul.
-The more negativity you hold on to, the more you damage yourself.
-Vent if there’s a need to, but do it for only say, 15, 20 minutes.
-Then move on after that.
+While venting may temporarily relieve yourself, it’s not going to solve the problem ultimately.
+You don’t want to be a energy vampire.
+Vent if there’s a need to, but do it for only say, 15 to 20 minutes.
+Then move on.

 3. Realize there are others out there facing this too

-Like I mentioned in Step #1 (Take a step back and evaluate), even though the situation may be frustrating, you’re not alone in it.
-Chances are, other people have faced the same thing before too.
-There are almost 7 billion people in the world today, and all kinds of things have happened to all kinds of people.
-No matter how dire your situation is, know that there is someone out there right now who is undergoing the same situation as well.
+Like I mentioned in Step #1 (Take a step back and evaluate), even though the situation may be frustrating, you’re not alone.
+Remember there are almost 7 billion people in the world today, and chances are that other people have faced the same thing before too.
 Knowing it’s not just you helps you to get out of a self-victimizing mindset.